 1970s Opal & Purple Pendant Lamp

 Materials: White frosted opal glass diffuser.
-Purple translucent acrylic lampshade.
+Purple translucent acrylic half round lampshade.
 Some brass and chrome parts.
 Reinforced electrical wire.
 Chromed metal (iron) ring.
 Bakelite socket.

 Cord Length: 80 cm / 31.49’’